 (Nov 28) Multiple vulnerabilities have been discovered in the Xen hypervisor, which could result in denial of service, information leaks, privilege escalation or the execution of arbitrary code.

-(Jun 12) Agostino Sarubbo discovered multiple vulnerabilities in zziplib, a library to access Zip archives, which could result in denial of service and potentially the execution of arbitrary code if a malformed archive is processed.
+(Nov 27) Several vulnerabilities have been discovered in the FFmpeg multimedia framework, which could result in denial of service or potentially the execution of arbitrary code if malformed files/streams are processed.

 (Nov 23) Several vulnerabilities have been discovered in OpenJDK, an implementation of the Oracle Java platform, resulting in impersonation of Kerberos services, denial of service, sandbox bypass or HTTP header injection.

 (Nov 23) Two vulnerabilities were discovered in the Open Ticket Request System which could result in disclosure of database credentials or the execution of arbitrary shell commands by logged-in agents.

 (Nov 22) Tobias Schneider discovered that libspring-ldap-java, a Java library for Spring-based applications using the Lightweight Directory Access Protocol, would under some circumstances allow authentication with a correct username but an arbitrary password.

 (Nov 21) Several vulnerabilities have been discovered in Samba, a SMB/CIFS file, print, and login server for Unix.
 The Common Vulnerabilities and Exposures project identifies the following issues: